ebruchez/ebruchez.github.io/_posts/2023-07-27-televideo-912-terminal-3.md

 [//]: # (xxx check all 78/79 markings on all chips to identify earliest/latest dates)

 [^board-size]: I noticed that the later TVI-910 has a much smaller main board, taking about half the size of the case.

+[^adm]: Update 2023-10-04: I have since learned that the design of the 912 was inspired, not to say copied, from that of the iconic [Lear Siegler ADM terminals](https://en.wikipedia.org/wiki/ADM-3A).